krishaamer/green-filter-research/research/introduction.md

 The lack of funding especially affects emerging economies.

 The theme for Earth Day 2023 was “Invest In Our Planet”. @EarthDay2023

+@instituteEnergySystemStruggles2023 As on June 2023, fossil fuel based energy makes up 82% of energy and is still growing.

 ## The Policy Context in Europe From 2023 to 2030 {#the-policy-context-in-europe-from-2023-to-2030}